raspberrypilearning/create-your-own-world/en/step_7.md

 --- challenge ---
-## Challenge: Treasure!
+## Challenge: treasure!

 Can you add some treasure for the player to find?

-Can you make the treasure chest sprite appear only in room 3 and say 'Well done!' when the player touches it.
+Mke the `treasure chest` sprite appear only in room 3, and have it say 'Well done!' when the player sprite touches it.

 ![screenshot](images/world-treasure.png)